effie-fow/half-full-refills-client/README.md

 ## Future Implementations

+- **Social Elements**

+  Having developed the core functionality of the app, next steps would be to build more social features for users.
+There would be a broad range of possibilities, but recommended starting place would be a central 'profile' page for users where they can view their nominations, shop ratings, 'friends', and reviews.

+  ***

-- _"Information not accurate?
-Let us know"_ \* an additional innacurate data form would be useful in future iterations
+- **"Information not accurate?
+Let us know"**

+  An additional innacurate data form would be useful in future iterations

+  ***

-- _"Verified as accurate by {number} Half Full users"_ - it would be nice to have a 'verify as accurate' button for logged-in users where they can mark the shop's details as accurate after visiting.
+- **"Verified as accurate by {number} Half Full users"**

+  It would be nice to have a 'verify as accurate' button for logged-in users where they can mark listed shops' details as accurate after visiting.

-- Embedded Google Reviews
+  ***

+- **Map Navigation**

+  Although the map currently has tracking ability and re-centering to user's current location, with a larger budget, the app could invest in MapBox's paid-for navigation feature to allow users to follow directions to a shop whilst out and about.

+---